onflow/flow-go/language.md

 ## Functions

 Functions are sequences of statements that perform a specific task.
-Functions have parameters and an optional return value.
+Functions have parameters (inputs) and an optional return value (output).
 Functions are typed: the function type consists of the parameter types and the return type.

 Functions are values, i.e., they can be assigned to constants and variables, and can be passed as arguments to other functions.
 This behavior is often called "first-class functions".